 You should also set up your trampoline on level ground.
 Not only will this be more fun, but it will also prevent bouncers from getting launched down a hill because the trampoline is on an incline.

 Finally, make sure the area under the trampoline is clear.
 Jumpers should not have to worry about injuring their feet or legs when they hit the surface to spring up for some serious air.

-Size and shape aren't the only factors to consider.
+Size and shape aren't the only factors to consider when comparing trampolines to buy.
 To get years of fun out of your investment, you want to make sure you choose a trampoline that uses high-quality materials.

-All nets are coated with a UV-protectant spray - something like sunblock for your net.
-This is important if your trampoline sits out in your backyard all year around.
-PE nets wear that coating a little better, so the natural breakdown that occurs in safety nets won't happen as quickly in a PE net.
+All nets are coated with a UV-protectant spray, something like sunblock for your net.
+This is important if your trampoline sits in your backyard all year around.
+PE nets wear the UV coating a little better, so the natural breakdown that occurs in safety nets won't happen as quickly in a PE net.

-Polypropylene (PP) and Polyester are more rigid than Polyethylene, which isn't a good thing for a safety net.
+Polypropylene (PP) and polyester are more rigid than polyethylene, which isn't a good thing for a safety net.
 You want your net to have a little give and elasticity to move with your children as they jump around and have fun.
-Resilience is good, and you want to choose a material that will return to its original shape.
-Rigid materials like Polypropylene and polyester are more prone to tearing and ripping, and one small tear in any part of your net means you'll want to replace it as soon as possible.
+Resilience is good, so you'll want to choose a material that will return to its original shape.
+Rigid materials like polypropylene and polyester are more prone to tearing and ripping, and one small tear in any part of your net means you'll need to replace it as soon as possible.

 A well-constructed security door consists of more than just a simple zipper.
 Reinforced stitching on the zipper track will make sure that the weakest part of your net is strong enough to withstand everything your kids can throw at it.
 Having a zipper on both sides of the net makes it much easier to get in and out.

 How your safety net attaches to the frame of your trampoline is as important as the safety door, because this is the other place your children are likely to roll or fall out of the net.